AaronAtayan310/Team-Project-Repository/docs/proj1_function_reference.md

 ### handle_missing_values(df, strategy='mean')

 **Purpose:** Handle missing values in a DataFrame using a specified strategy.
+When 'mean' or 'median' strategies are used, **only numeric columns** are imputed.

 **Parameters:**
 - `df` (pd.DataFrame): Input DataFrame